Merkoba/Hue/README.md

 "global_settings_default_afk_on_lockscreen"
 >Whether the user will go afk when locking the screen by default.

-"global_settings_default_microphone_threshold"
->Default microphone threshold.
-This is the minimum volume to transmit audio on voice chat.

 "global_settings_default_chat_layout"
 >Default chat layout.
 Either "normal" or "compact".